EvolOsEIP/mobileApp/mobile_app/BTP.md

 **Test Steps:**

-1. *Navigate to the "Course" section of the dashboard.*
+1. *Navigate to the "Modules" section of the dashboard.*
-2. *Click on "Create Course" button.*
+2. *Click on the module you want to create the course in button.*
 3. *Fill in the course name field.*
 4. *Enter a description explaining the course's purpose and competencies it covers.*
 5. *Enter the approximated duration of the course.*
-6. *Provide the instruction of the new course.*
+6. *Provide the instruction of the new course. (at least 6 steps mustbe created)*
 7. *Click on the "Save" button.*
 8. *Observe the confirmation message and instructions related to course and evaluation requirements.*